methodgames/methodgames.github.io/roleplay.md

     - Killing on sight (KOS) is allowed.
     - Griefing (placing and breaking traps, authorizing on a TC to deny access) is allowed, but building with the intention of blocking building privilege is not allowed.
     - Items lost in this area are not recoverable.
+    - There is a max team size of 8 for PVP and bases in this area.
 - Building Rules:
     - Walling off monuments is not allowed.
 Test generators are allowed.
 Trap bases are allowed.
 External TCs should only be used for securing building privilege around compounds.
 - Raiding and Looting Rules:
     - Offline raiding (breaking building blocks) is not allowed.
 Offline and online looting is allowed.
         - You may loot and break boxes and tool cupboards in unsecure areas of a base.
+Unlootable deployables should not be destroyed.
         - Building ladders, flying, etc. can be used to gain access to unsecure areas of a base.
         - Twig is not considered secure and can be broken.
 Compounds are not considered secure.
         - Tugboats in PRZ are classified as vehicles and therefore can be broken into while a player is offline.